1. Choose an Hour of Code activity that suits your classroom

 Exposing your students to computer science is a crucial step in paving their path to a bright future.
 During and after the week of December 4-10, you should acknowledge your students’ efforts through sharing your classes’ Hour of Code experience and photos on social media with #HourOfCode #CodeMonkey.

 Let your community know about your students’ participation in this international movement.
 Parents, family members, and friends would love to know that your students took part in this Computer Science initiative.
+You can send email messages to spread the news, but be careful and avoid spam filters to ensure success in your campaign.

 5. Keep Exploring!
 Go beyond an hour.